| Individual Titles

 Within these 15 true life stories the reader will encounter some strange tales and some unusual characters.
 Some have ended up in paradise and some in hell—but regardless of the destination, their stories are endlessly fascinating and at times truly enlightening.
 They are a rich mix of adventure, information and yes, even practical advice for those who are considering just such a change.

-A Journey in Search of Asia’s “Negrito” Indigenous People
+| | The Wind in the Bamboo: A Journey in Search of Asia’s “Negrito” Indigenous People

 by Edith Mirante